legospacy/legospacy.github.io/about.md

 I love programming, and my favourite languages are [Lua](https://www.lua.org/) and [Rust](https://www.rust-lang.org/).
 Check out [my GitHub](https://github.com/{{ site.github_username }})!

+My operating system of choice is [NixOS](https://nixos.org/), a neat Linux distribution with a declarative and functional (as in functional programming) take on package management and system configuration.

 I also sometimes make music, usually in the style of demoscene music.
 Take a look at the [music section]({{ site.baseurl }}/music/)!

 I have been known to occasionally write fiction, and do vector and 3D art.
 I don't really have any skill in sketching though.